 - Ouch v.
 Federal National Mortgage Association, et al., --- F.3d ----, 2015 WL 5001013 (1st Cir.
 2015), successfully defended mortgage lending subsidiary of an international financial institution against allegations that the securitization process barred foreclosure despite borrowers' defaults.

 - Vincent v.
 The Money Store.
-Successfully defended Barclays Capital Real Estate, Inc. in purported class action involving default and foreclosure practices for residential mortgage loans (S.D.N.Y.
+Successfully defended mortgage lending subsidiary of an international financial institution in purported class action involving default and foreclosure practices for residential mortgage loans (S.D.N.Y.
 2012).